-The Executive Team members and Budget managers are supported in their duties by management information provided by the Finance Department.
+The Executive Team members and Budget managers are supported in their duties by management information provided by the Finance Department, which must be used in the reviews on financial performance.
 The Chief Operating Officer is responsible for supplying budgetary reports on all aspects of the College's finances to the Board of Management.
-Edinburgh College Financial Regulations Page 14 of 58